superwebshare/super-web-share/README.txt

 2. Activate Super Web Share plugin from the Plugins list

 == Customize Super Web Share ==
-You can easily customize the color, position and pages which you would like to show the button before and after the page or post content and the floating share button.
+You can easily customize the color, position, and pages you would like to show the button before and after the page or post content and the floating share button.
 To customize goto Super Web Share from the admin dashboard.

 == Frequently Asked Questions ==

-= Which all browsers does the Super Web Share plugin works? =
+= Which all browsers do the Super Web Share plugin works? =

-The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android and also on Opera for Android
+The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android, and opera for Android.

-= Will the floating share button and normal button on page and post will shows upon non-supported browsers? =
+= Will the floating share button and normal button on page and post will show upon non-supported browsers? =

-No, the floating share button and normal share button on page's and post's will be hided automatically, if browser won't support Web Share API
+No, the floating share button and normal share button on pages and posts will be hidden automatically if the browser won't support Web Share API.

 = How do I report bugs and new feature suggestions? =

-You can report the bugs and features you need at our [GitHub repository](https://github.com/superwebshare/SuperWebShare-WordPress-Plugin)
+You can report the bugs and features you need at our [GitHub repository](https://github.com/superwebshare/super-web-share-wordpress-plugin/issues/new)

 = How can I contribute to this awesome plugin? =

-You can contribute to this Web Share plugin via our [GitHub repository](https://github.com/superwebshare/SuperWebShare-WordPress-Plugin)
+You can contribute to this Web Share plugin via our [GitHub repository](https://github.com/superwebshare/super-web-share-wordpress-plugin/)

 = Did I need to register or signup anywhere to use Super Web Share plugin? =

-No, super web share is a super easy to setup for anyone to create native share on there websites without any registration needed.
-If the browser supports the API it will do the magic prompt over those browsers.
+No, super web share is super easy to set up for anyone to create a native share on their websites without any registration needed.
+If the browser supports the API, it will do the magic prompt over those browsers.

 = Is SuperWebShare plugin GDPR Compliant? =